 - Time: 31 Great Colleges that Don’t Care About Your Lousy Test Scores

 - US News: 20 Top Colleges That Are Flexible With Test Scores

 - Niche: 2018 Best Test Optional Colleges In the US

 If you’ve still got time to bring scores up…

 Although the SAT and the ACT are intended to test the same knowledge and skills that you learn in high level classes, a lot of high-performing students just don’t see their academic skills reflected in their test scores.
-Sometimes there’s a gap in knowledge that just doesn’t show up in current course grades, and other times there’s a lack of test-taking skills that causes students to freeze up, run out of time, and second guess themselves.
+Sometimes there’s a gap in knowledge that just doesn’t show up in current course grades.
+Other times a lack of test-taking skills causes students to freeze up, run out of time, and second guess themselves.
 Regardless of the root cause, if you’ve still got a few months before you need to have your final test scores, SAT or ACT prep can do wonders.

-Even the College Board, purveyor of the SAT, has recognized the value of good test prep: A College Board study found that students saw an average SAT score increase of 115 points after 20 hours of online test prep.
+Even the College Board, purveyor of the SAT, has recognized the value of good test prep: A College Board study found that students increased their SAT scores by an average of 115 points after 20 hours of online test prep.
 Online resources like Khan Academy can offer a good score boost.
 If that’s not enough, in-person customized test prep like that offered at C2 Education can help to shore up fundamental skills and build test-taking abilities.